chrisdev/foundation-project-account/README.rst

  * initial data (for handling ``sites.Site`` model)
  * project requirements files for use with pip_
  * a home for your site static files
+ * automatically compressed and minified JS, CSS and HTML via django-pipeline
  * basic templates designed to work with the foundation theme